 DNP in Family Nurse Practitioner

-The Doctor of Nursing Practice (DNP) in family nurse practitioner is an advanced practice registered nurse (APRN) with specialized knowledge and skills to provide comprehensive health care to diverse populations across the lifespan in a family practice setting such as: adult primary care, urgent care, private practice, long term care and hospital and community based settings.
+The Doctor of Nursing Practice (DNP) degree with a family nurse practitioner (FNP) concentration equips advanced practice registered nurses (APRNs) with specialized knowledge and skills to provide comprehensive health care to diverse populations across the lifespan.
+FNPs are qualified to practice in a range of family practice settings, including adult primary care, urgent care, private practice, and long term care in hospital and community based settings.

-The National Organization of Nurse Practitioner Faculties (NONPF) strongly recommends obtaining a DNP as a pathway for preparation and entry into the nurse practitioner role.
+The National Organization of Nurse Practitioner Faculties (NONPF) voted in 2018 that all APRN programs convert to the DNP as a pathway for preparation and entry into the nurse practitioner role.

-The program culminates in the successful completion of a practice-focused project completed over the course of several semesters.
-This project must demonstrate a student’s ability to synthesize scientific evidence and develop new systems or population health approaches for improved outcomes in a practice settings.
+The Elms FNP program culminates in a practice-focused quality improvement project completed over the course of several semesters.
+This project must demonstrate a student’s ability to synthesize scientific evidence and develop new systems or population health approaches for improved outcomes in practice settings.

-Students are prepared to take the American Nurses Credentialing Center or American Academy of Nurse Practitioners certification examinations as Family Nurse Practitioner.
+Students are prepared to take the American Nurses Credentialing Center or American Academy of Nurse Practitioners certification exams for family nurse practitioners.